-Restraint reduction
+Restraint Reduction

 Whilst we accept that there may be some extreme circumstances where people may be need to be restrained to keep them or other people safe, there are so many times where restraint becomes part of an established routine and people accept it as a practice.
 One of our major goals at Studio 3 is to reduce and eradicate the use of all forms restraint.
 We passionately believe that in order to manage challenging situations we must first look at our own reactions to crisis situations, and what we could do to prevent them from re-occurring.